soasis/text/documentation/source/api/conversions/transcode.rst

 .. note::

-	👉 If you need to call the "basic" form of this function that takes no secret implementation shortcuts or user-defined extension points, then call ``basic_transcode_into`` directly.
+	👉 If you need to call the "basic" form of this function that takes no secret implementation shortcuts or user-defined extension points, then call ``basic_transcode_into_raw`` directly.
 This can be useful to stop infinity loops when your extension points cannot handle certain inputs and thereby needs to "delegate" to the basic case.